 - If your machine suddenly won’t work, don’t panic.
 First things first: check your power cord to ensure it’s plugged in.
 Follow manufacturer instructions to troubleshoot other problems.

 Other CPAP machine maintenance “best practices”

 I use my calendar app to remind myself to clean, replenish, or replace my supplies.
-Set recurring dates for each based on the recommendations cited here or by your CPAP provider or manufacturer.
+Set recurring dates for each based on the recommendations here or the ones your CPAP provider or manufacturer give you.
 Then, tend to them as they pop up in your To-Do List.